Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 The Deer hunting season in Illinois typically runs from early October through late January, with specific dates varying by weapon type and hunting zone.
 Archery seasons generally open earlier, often in early October, while firearm seasons are scheduled later in the fall and early winter months.

-Illinois is divided into multiple deer management zones, each with its own season dates and regulations.
+Illinois publishes season dates by season type (archery, firearm, muzzleloader) and also has special January seasons (Late-Winter and CWD) in designated areas; always verify the current year’s dates on IDNR’s deer season pages.
 Hunters should consult the official Illinois Department of Natural Resources website for the most current and detailed season dates applicable to their hunting area and weapon choice.

 For official season dates and updates, visit the IDNR’s deer hunting page to ensure compliance with all regulations.